heidonomm/AdDetection/README.md

 # Ad Detection from Podcast transcripts

-Ad Detection model that takes builds a context of previous **K** sentences, where each sentence is represented with the mean of each of its word embeddings.
+Ad Detection model that builds a context of previous **K** sentences, where each sentence is represented with the mean of each of its word embeddings.
 The context and the sentence being classified are concatenated to form a 50-dimensional sample.

 The problem is treated as a binary classification problem, IOB-encoding is changed to just (0/1)).